Frequently Asked Questions

 At your examination your chiropractor will determine if x-rays are required.
-If x-rays are necessary, you will be given a referral to have them taken at a nearby location.
-These costs are covered by Medicare.
-If you have any spinal x-rays bring them with you on your first visit as this may mean that additional x-rays are not required.
+If x-rays are necessary, you will be given a referral to have them taken at a x-ray clinic.
+These costs are fully covered by Medicare.
+If you have had any spinal x-rays, bring them with you on your first visit as this will help determine the best treatment for you.

 What is the popping sound?

-Some adjusting methods can produce a popping sound when the gas and fluids in the joint shift.
+Some adjusting methods can produce a popping sound when the gas and fluids that exist in the joint shift.
 It’s much like opening a bottle of champagne or removing a suction cup.
-The sound isn’t a guide to the quality or need of the adjustment It is a common misconception that the noise is bones going back in place or rubbing on each other, this is definitely false!
+The sound isn’t a guide to the quality or need of the adjustment.
+There is a common misconception that the noise is bones going back in place or rubbing on each other, this is definitely false!

 Does it hurt to get adjusted?

-An adjustment is not normally painful.
-In some cases, mild soreness to the area adjusted may follow.
-This is typically a normal part of the healing process where an area of the spine has been rersticted for a long period is now moving better.
+An adjustment is not normally painful however in some cases, mild soreness to the area being adjusted may be experienced.
+These symptoms are often a normal part of the healing process as your spinal movement improves.

 How many adjustments will I need?